mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 ![](/images/component-tree-angular2.png)

 On the figure above we can see a hierarchical structure of components and directives.
-The leaf elements on the diagram are either directives or components that don't hold references.
+The leaf elements on the diagram are either directives or components that don't hold references to other directives.

 ## Composition of Components in Angular 2